ashleykmc/firefly-technology.github.io/README.md

 # firefly-technology.github.io
 Website for Firefly Technology

-This is [the website for Firefly Technology] (http://firefly-technology.github.io) - a branch of Young Enterprise.
+This is [the website for Firefly Technology](http://firefly-technology.github.io) - a branch of Young Enterprise.
-Any questions, please email [firefly-technology@outlook.com] (mailto:fireflytechnology@outlook.com)
+Any questions, please email [firefly-technology@outlook.com](mailto:fireflytechnology@outlook.com)

 **Recent Changes / Additions**

 07/11/20: The contact form is now working properly.
-Website links updates
+Website links updates.

 ---

 08/11/20: Updated some text